Enhex/value_ptr/README.md

 # value_ptr
 Template class that holds a pointer and automatically dereferences it.
-Allows you to write cleaner, more elegant code.
+Allows writing more clean and elegant code.

 ####Insall